"What does it profit a man to gain the whole world and forfeit his soul?"

 Align discipline with values: Connect training to meaningful purpose.

-Compete with honor: Pursue victory through integrity, not just effectiveness.
+Compete with honor: Pursue victory through integrity, not effectiveness alone.

 Watch the Mercenary when a worthy cause calls.
-The Loser emerges—cynical, defeated, certain it will end in disappointment.
-He wants to believe but can't risk believing again.
+The Critic emerges: measuring, evaluating, certain his effort will fall short.
+He wants to give his best but can't risk being judged for it.

 The Mercenary's Transformation